Julian Sands' official cause of death released months after actor disappeared while hiking - ExBulletin

 Julian Sands’ official cause of death released months after actor disappeared while hiking

-The official cause of death of Julian Sands has been released, weeks after his body was discovered on a mountain in California.
+The official cause of death for Julian Sands is releasedweeks after his remains were found on a mountain in California.

 The actor’s cause of death was listed on his death certificate as “undetermined,” Fox News Digital can confirm.
 The San Bernardino Sheriff’s Department formally identified Sands on June 27 after hikers found her remains on Mount Baldy.